Sauceke/hotdog/Documentation/Wired.md

     <br>

-8. Add the sleeve, hold it down with rubber bands <br>
+8. Add the sleeve, hold it down with rubber bands
     at the front and tighten the zip-ties at the back.

     *Make sure all sides of the casing press down on the sleeve evenly.*